pamquale/cipherPicker/README.md

 ### Step 1: Define Encryption Classes

-The base class `Cipher` and subclasses for specific algorithms like `CaesarCipher` and `Base64Cipher` are defined.
+The base class `Cipher` and subclasses for specific algorithms like `CaesarCipher`, `Base64Cipher`, and `VigenereCipher` are defined.
 These classes include methods for encryption and decryption.

 ### Step 2: Create the Interactive Interface